microsoftgraph/microsoft-graph-docs/api-reference/v1.0/resources/onedrive.md

 OneDrive personal users can add one or more shared items from another drive to their own OneDrive.
 These shared items appear as a **DriveItem** in the **children** collection with a [remoteItem](remoteitem.md) facet.

-For more information on workign with shared folders and remote items, see [Remote items and shared folders](remoteitem.md).
+For more information about working with shared folders and remote items, see [Remote items and shared folders](remoteitem.md).

 ## Sharing and permissions

 One of the most common actions for OneDrive and SharePoint document libraries is sharing content with other people.
-Graph API allows your app to create [sharing links](../api/item_createLink.md), [add permissions and send invitations](../api/item_invite.md) to items in a drive.
+Microsoft Graph allows your app to create [sharing links](../api/item_createLink.md), [add permissions and send invitations](../api/item_invite.md) to items in a drive.

-Graph API also provides a way for your app to [access shared content](../api/shares_get.md) directly from a sharing link.
+Microsoft Graph also provides a way for your app to [access shared content](../api/shares_get.md) directly from a sharing link.